Bolognese

 5. Toss with pasta: Cook pasta in salted water until al dente.
 Toss with the sauce and a splash of pasta water until glossy.
 Serve with parmesan.

 The sauce should barely bubble.
 A gentle simmer gives the meat time to soften and the dairy time to round out the acidity of the tomatoes.
+Wide noodles like tagliatelle and pappardelle are ideal because they catch the sauce well.
+Rigatoni also works, especially if you want something sturdy for leftovers.

 Variations